 10. Blyde River Canyon, South Africa

-Blyde River Canyon is a stop on the Panorama Route, Mpumalanga in South Africa.
+Blyde River Canyon (picture above) is a stop on the Panorama Route, Mpumalanga in South Africa.
 All the stops on the route are beautiful but Blyde River Canyon was extra special for its fantastic views of the Drakensberg Mountains.

 9. Taluka, Uttarakhand, India

 We went to sleep in a green field at Taluka and woke up to a white cover overnight.
 Well, that was not strictly true, as our guide came to wake us up at night so that we would not let snow accumulate on the tent roof, or it would collapse.